Les Dennis: Theatre

 Dennis' stage work includes Amos Hart in Chicago and Bill Snibson in Me and My Girl in the West End.
 He has starred in Skylight at the Water Mill Theatre in Newbury, Mr Wonderful at the Gateway Theatre in Chester, and Misery at the Coliseum Theatre in Oldham.
 He also appeared in Just Between Ourselves and co-starred alongside Janet Suzman in Cherished Disappointments in Love at London's Soho Theatre.
 He co-starred with Christopher Cazenove and John Duttine in a national tour of 'Art' and as Norman Bartholomew in Anthony Shaffer's dark comedy Murderer at London's Menier Chocolate Factory.
 He later starred in a hit season of Neville's Island at the Birmingham Repertory Theatre.

 Dennis appeared as Mr. Fulton in High School Musical 2 on a UK tour from August 2009 to February 2010.
 He toured in Hairspray as Wilbur Turnblad alongside Michael Ball, Brian Conley and Michael Starke – who alternated the role of Edna Turnblad.
 He starred in the touring production of Legally Blonde The Musical in 2012, playing the role of Professor Callahan.

 In 2017, Dennis played the role of Uncle Fester on the UK tour of the musical production of The Addams Family.
 The production starred Samantha Womack and Carrie Hope Fletcher.

 In 2019, Dennis performed with the Royal Shakespeare Company in Restoration plays The Provoked Wife and Venice Preserved.

-In 2021, Dennis made a return to theatre when he played the role of Wilbur Turnblad in the 2021 revival of Hairspray at the London Coliseum.
+In 2021, Dennis made a return to the theatre when he played the role of Wilbur Turnblad in the 2021 revival of Hairspray at the London Coliseum.

 In November and December 2021, Dennis performed as Sir Joseph in the English National Opera Performance of HMS Pinafore at the London Coliseum.

+In June 2025, Dennis portrayed Petka in the Chichester Festival Theatre production of Anna Karenina.

 Early film and TV

 Dennis' film debut was in the 1996 film Intimate Relations.
 He also appeared in the comedy film Large and Wildlife, a short film directed by Nick Allsop.
 He had previously made appearances on two episodes of Bang Bang, It's Reeves and Mortimer in The "Club" sketch, where he played himself.
 When he took part in a video-only special of Shooting Stars in 1993, Vic Reeves when introducing him pronounced his name as though it were French, saying "Les Dennis, the French fire engine".

-Dennis has appeared in an episode of The Bill in 2006 as Mr Tom Walker, Brookside (as Jeff Evans; 2001) and episodes of Merseybeat, Family Affairs, Casualty, the short-lived revival of Crossroads, and Hotel Babylon.
+Dennis has appeared in an episode of The Bill in 2006 as Mr. Tom Walker, Brookside (as Jeff Evans; 2001) and episodes of Merseybeat, Family Affairs, Casualty, the short-lived revival of Crossroads, and Hotel Babylon.

-Big Brother
+Celebrity Big Brother

 Dennis appeared in the second series of the UK Celebrity Big Brother during the period when his marriage to Amanda Holden was breaking down again – he described his time in the BB House as "not one of his wisest moves", although he went on to finish as runner-up to Mark Owen.